 Character Data Representation Architecture.
-An open IBM architecture (see the documents about data definition and exchange in Referenced Documents (on page ix)) that defines a set of identifiers, services, and conventions to achieve a consistent representation, processing, and interchange of graphic character data.
+An open IBM architecture (see the documents about data definition and exchange in Referenced Documents) that defines a set of identifiers, services, and conventions to achieve a consistent representation, processing, and interchange of graphic character data.